tjhaan/minimal-mistakes/research.md

     btn_label: "Learn more"
 ---

-My current research interests revolve around how we can address the intersectionality of environmental, animal, and human health through the lens of genomics.
-Below are more in depth and specific overviews of various aspects of my current work.
+My current research interests revolve around how we can address the intersectionality of environmental, animal, and human health through the lens of genomics and data science.
+Below are overviews of various aspects of my current work.

 {% include feature_row id="feature_row1" type="left" %}